Arauco War: Campaigns of Pedro de Valdivia (1540–1553)

-On September 11, 1541, Michimalonco attacked: the resulting Destruction of Santiago, left barely a handful of Spaniards surviving.
-Then Michimalonco applied his “empty war” strategy, which consisted of not giving the Spaniards any type of food or supplies so to force them to go back to Peru.
+On September 11, 1541, Michimalonco attacked: the resulting Destruction of Santiago left barely a handful of Spaniards surviving.
+Then Michimalonco applied his “empty war” strategy, which consisted of not giving the Spaniards any type of food or supplies to force them to go back to Peru.
 The Spanish barely managed to resist and there were a series of skirmishes between Spanish and Mapuche forces.

-After a large number of confrontations between the forces of Valdivia and those of Michimalonco, the capture by de Valdivia of three forts held by Michimalonco in the Andean mountain range of the Aconcagua River, enabled the Spanish finally to gain control over the valleys of Cachapoal, Maipo and Aconcagua by the end of 1543; resulting in the withdrawal of Michimalonco's forces towards the north.
+After a large number of confrontations between the forces of de Valdivia and those of Michimalonco, the capture by de Valdivia of three forts held by Michimalonco in the Andean mountain range of the Aconcagua River, enabled the Spanish finally to gain control over the valleys of Cachapoal, Maipo and Aconcagua by the end of 1543; resulting in the withdrawal of Michimalonco's forces towards the north.

 In 1544, Michimalonco headed to the Limarí River valley to cut off Spanish land communications between Chile and Peru.
 With the forces of his Diaguita allies in this region added to his own, Michimalonco regained his strength, winning some victories against the Spanish advances, and forcing Pedro de Valdivia into commanding his army himself; engaging the Mapuche-Diaguita forces at the battle of Limarí, where Michimalonco was again defeated.

 Pedro de Valdivia then sent Juan Bohón to found the City of La Serena at the mouth of the Elqui River.

-In 1544, Valdivia sent out a naval expedition, comprising the barques San Pedro and Santiaguillo, under the command of Juan Bautista Pastene, to reconnoitre the southwestern coast of South America as far as the Strait of Magellan.
+In 1544, de Valdivia sent out a naval expedition, comprising the barques San Pedro and Santiaguillo, under the command of Juan Bautista Pastene, to reconnoitre the southwestern coast of South America as far as the Strait of Magellan.
 The expedition set sail from Valparaíso, entered the bay of San Pedro, and made landings at what is now known as Concepción and at Valdivia, which was later named in honour of the commander.
 Encountering severe storms further south, he then returned to Valparaiso.

-Valdivia himself set out in 1546, with sixty horsemen plus guides and porters.
+Pedro de Valdivia himself set out in 1546, with sixty horsemen plus guides and porters.
 Crossing the Itata River, he was attacked by Mapuche warriors in the Battle of Quilacura near the Bío-Bío River.
-Realizing that it would be impossible to proceed in such hostile territory with so limited a force, Valdivia elected to return to Santiago after finding a site for a new city at what is now Penco and that would become the first site of Concepción.
+Realizing that it would be impossible to proceed in such hostile territory with so limited a force, de Valdivia elected to return to Santiago after finding a site for a new city at what is now Penco and that would become the first site of Concepción.